ArgonDesign/alogic/doc/control.md

 #### Blocks

 If you followed the basic procedure above, and you encountered a naked `{}` block, simply keep going inside the block.
-If the block is a combinatorial block, you will arrive at the bottom within the same cycle:
+If the block is a combinational block, you will arrive at the bottom within the same cycle:

 <a href="http://afiddle.argondesign.com/?example=control_comb_blocks.alogic">Fiddle with this code here.</a>